-How to sanitize CSV files before sharing
+How do I sanitize CSV files before sharing?

 CSV sanitizer guide

-When a CSV anonymizer is useful
+When is a CSV anonymizer useful?

 CSV files are usually exported right before they get emailed, attached to a ticket, or handed to another team.
 That makes them one of the easiest places for names, emails, phone numbers, or IDs to leak.
 A CSV sanitizer helps when you want to keep the rows and columns usable without sharing the original values.